BawdyAnarchist/quBSD/Future_Development.md

 Tor and I2P Jails

 Xephyr
-	- An absolute must for pw managers and pw entry
-	- You might be able to make it a wrapper?
+	- Integrate the qb-xephyr command into qb-cmd -X, including VMs.
+Make sure works with -n as well.
-	- Maybe integrate an "X" option for qb-cmd and qb-disp.
+	- Integrate an "X" option for qb-disp as well.
 	- Wayland/sway might be a good bonus to run in a separate tty

 qb-disp
 	- Really should be called class=ephemeral
 	- Should clone zroot from template as well.
 	- Make it so you can run a specific command directly at the command line.
+	- Also make it so that you dont need a terminal.
+That's annoying.
+Keep jail alive based on presence of X-window from jail
 	- Needs significant rework, to allow for using an appjail as a rootjail and the reclone operation for that appjail's zroot.